sparkflows/sparkflows-docs/docs/installation/loadbalancer/configure-for-load-balancer.rst

 ----------------------

 Add the following parameters in application.properties of each Fire server.
 This is to enable it to know its IP address.
-Restart Fire Insights server after making the changes.
+Restart Sparkflows server after making the changes.

 .. list-table::
    :widths: 10 30 20